-Medicaid eligible members who meet medical necessity criteria may receive PSS when recommended by a licensed mental health professional (LMHP) or physician within their scope of practice.
+Medicaid eligible members who meet medical necessity criteria may receive PSS when recommended by an LMHP or physician within their scope of practice.
 Members must meet the following criteria:

 - 1. Be 21 years of age or older; and - 2.
 Have a mental illness and/or substance use disorder diagnosis.